cezaral/AD_cercetare/README.md

 Plots - codul in R
 data - prezentarea
-raport - cercetarea in pdf
+raport - cercetarea in docx